You've inherited a house. What’s next?

-Inheriting a home is stressful, complicated and emotionally taxing.
+Inheriting a home can be stressful, complicated, and emotionally taxing.

-The headaches of handling legal paperwork and homeselling come right at the worst moment, when you likely have the least time to deal with them.
+The headaches of handling legal paperwork and home-selling come right at the worst moment when you likely have little time or energy to deal with them.

 In this guide you’ll find everything you need to about the selling process, including legal issues, tax implications, preparation, listing, and most importantly, closing the sale.